Install using Visual Studio Code

 Create .NET Core Template

-After this VS Code will have created a folder called .vscode that contains a file called tasks.json, it's this file that tells VS Code how to build your project.
+Visual Studio Code creates a folder called .vscode that contains a file called tasks.json.
+The tasks.json file tells Visual Studio Code how to build your project.

 Creating launch.json file